madMAx43v3r/chia-gigahorse/README.md

 To test how many plots you can farm on a given system you can use the `ProofOfSpace` tool in [chiapos](https://github.com/madMAx43v3r/chia-gigahorse/tree/master/chiapos).

+## Plot Sink

+Plot Sink is a tool to receive plots over the network and copy them to multiple HDDs in parallel.

+See open source repository: https://github.com/madMAx43v3r/chia-plot-sink.git